henryrobbins/chess/README.md

 ## Testing and Documentation

 Run `make tests` to run the automatic test suite.
+Be sure to set `path` at the top of `test.ml` to a valid path to a stockfish executable.
 Run `make bisect` to generate a code coverage report found at `_coverage/index.html`.
 Run `make docs` to generate both public and private documentation which can be found at `_doc.public/index.html` and `_doc.private/index.html` respectively.

 ## Development